versionHQ/.github/profile/README.md

 ###  Agent formation

-Depending on the task complexity, agents can make a different formation.
+Agents adapt their formation based on task complexity.

-You can specify which formation you want them to generate, or let the agent decide if you don’t have a clear plan.
+You can specify a desired formation or allow the agents to determine it autonomously (default).

 |  | **Solo Agent** | **Supervising** | **Network** | **Random** |